 “Beyond Transitology: Revisiting the Political Economy of the Romanian Transition to Democracy,” forthcoming in Historein.

 Special issue editor

 1. “Dreaming with the BRICS?
 The Washington Consensus and the New Political Economy of Development”, Review of International Political Economy, spring 2013, (with Mark Blyth)

 2. “The IMF since the Great Recession: Making Sense of Stability and Change,” forthcoming in Governance (with Kevin Gallagher)

 Articles under review

-1. “From Cocktail to Dependence: The Transformation of Romanian Capitalism,” submitted to Europe-Asia Studies.
+“From Cocktail to Dependence: The Transformation of Romanian Capitalism,” Europe-Asia Studies.

-2. “Geopolitics, Regime Type and the Internationalization of Romanian Economics During the Cold War,” submitted to Communist and Post-Communist Studies.
+“Geopolitics, Regime Type and the Internationalization of Economics Profession During the Cold War,” Journal of Cold War Studies

 Articles in Progress

 “Ruling Ideas: How Global Economic Paradigms Go Local,” prepared for World Politics